nmarks99/nmarks99.github.io/README.md

 ```

 After pushing to the `main` branch, the project will build automatically and
-host it on GitHub pages.
+be hosted on GitHub pages.